HenryObj/mypip/README.md

 ## Last Update - 1st of September 2023
+First commit

 ## Some notes
+We shall present some cool functions here.

 **Dependencies**
 If not already installed, this module will install the following packages and their dependencies: